kanav-mirakalous/java-class-code/README.md

-This is all the code for the COSC 1200 taught by Dr. Kanav Kahol
+This is all the code for the COSC 1200 taught by Dr. Kanav Kahol.